CCAR benchmark 2019

 - 12 March 2019

-The first ORX CCAR-related research project was a relatively small-scale project completed in 2015.
-Since then, the scope of our annual CCAR benchmark has been expanded, covering the different aspects of CCAR for operational risk in more detail as well as hosting a bimonthly CCAR working group call.
-Every year we on-board participants to form a steering group, which supports the direction of travel for this annual project.
+The first CCAR-related research project run by ORX was a relatively small-scale project completed in 2015.
+Since then, the scope of our annual CCAR benchmark has expanded, covering the different aspects of CCAR for operational risk in more detail as well as hosting regular working group calls.
+Every year we form a steering group which supports the direction of travel for this annual project.

-The objective of this study was to provide participants with a benchmark of their CCAR operational risk modelling methods and outputs.
-This study has since expanded to include topics such as the risk identification process, the use of scenario analysis, the forecasting of legal losses, incorporating results into business as usual (BAU) activities and top challenges.
+This study provides participants with a benchmark of their CCAR operational risk modelling methods and outputs.
+It now includes topics such as the risk identification process, the use of scenario analysis, the forecasting of legal losses, incorporating results into business as usual activities and top challenges.

-Participants completed a survey in Q1 2019, the results of which were compiled for this report.
-This report discusses the methodologies and techniques which were used by a sample of 25 BHCs who created capital plans for CCAR.
+In this year's benchmark participants completed a survey in Q1 2019.
+We then compiled the results into a full report for participants and a shorter summary available to everyone.
+The report discusses the methodologies and techniques which were used by a sample of 25 bank holding companies (BHCs) who created capital plans for CCAR.

 Specifically for this year’s report, the analysis was grouped by submission status.
-There were banks who were required to submit their CCAR to the Fed (16 firms) and banks who only needed to submit their CCAR to their board (9 firms).
+There were 16 banks who were required to submit their CCAR to the Fed and nine banks who only needed to submit their CCAR to their board.
 The analysis covers several topics including modelling approaches, data usage, and scenario analysis.
 Furthermore, the report gives insights into the assessment of material risks across a diverse group of BHCs.

 Firms are looking to drive value in the process beyond regulatory requirements